valdivj/Pykinect-Basics/README.md

 If you left and right click on the video stream you get back the X,Y cordinates and the RGB values of the pixel clicked on.

 2.Kinect Depth XY.py: Is just the depth stream from the Kinect.
-If you left and right click on the video stream you get back the X,Y cordinates and the depth values of the pixel clicked on.
+If you left and right click on the depth stream you get back the X,Y cordinates and the depth values of the pixel clicked on.

 3.Kinect record.py: Records both the Video stream as .MP4 and the depth stream as a pickle file Make sure to set youre path to where you want the files stored